For the James Bond Nightmare Fuel index, see here.

 - The centrifuge scene, partly because it's one of the few scenes in the films where Bond looks authentically and absolutely terrified.

 - Drax sending his rottweilers to rip apart Corinne as she desperately tries to run through the forest, a grisly scene that still shocks to this day.
-The dissonance of the hauntingly beautiful music and equally lovely forest scenery doesn't help.
+The Soundtrack Dissonance of the hauntingly beautiful music and equally lovely forest scenery doesn't help.

-- Later, Chang bursts out at Bond so suddenly even he is taken aback, but the fight quickly turns to Bond's favor.
+- Later, Chang bursts out at Bond so suddenly even he is taken aback, but the fight quickly turns to Bond's favour.

 - And Bond still had a vial of the gas in his shirt pocket.
 Suppose it had been broken during the fight...

 - Bond's fight with Drax's python can be quite unnerving, considering that a python that size is easily capable of killing a full-grown man.

 - The astronaut / space soldiers on both sides that got their navigation equipments destroyed and drifted into space, screaming!.

 - While he definitely had it coming, Drax's fate.
 Let's hope Bond's dart's poison kills him before outer space does.